The Nest

 Go Back To Previous Page

 Working with a broker is a fact of life.
 Indeed, pretty much everyone is looking to buy, sell, or rent an apartment in NYC.
-For some people, the broker can seem like a shrink or a nurse.
-More importantly, a broker has a fiduciary responsibility towards a client or several clients in the case of a dual agency.
-Brokers can work for both sides simultaneously!
+The broker can seem like a shrink or a nurse for some people.

 This is why customers can refuse to sign the real estate NY Disclosure Form.
-Brokers must present it, but customers can say, “no, thank you.”
+Brokers must present it, but customers can say, “No, thank you.”
 Most people don’t know what we are going to share now.
-For example, if you were to sign it, it is not a binding contract.
-It is only a NY State disclosure form.
+For example, if you were to sign it, it would not be a binding contract.

 1) When are sellers presented with the real estate NY Disclosure Form?